This course may be taken prior to or during the same term.

 Overall Cumulative GPA

-The overall cumulative GPA is the sum of all quality points earned at UWF and in transferable courses from other institutions is divided by the number of all UWF hours attempted (except those hours with grades of grades of CR, G, I, I*, P, S, TR, AW, W, WR, X, XX or *, and UWF hours repeated for which the grade forgiveness or term forgiveness policy was subsequently invoked) plus the number of semester hours transferable from other institutions.
+The overall cumulative GPA is the sum of all quality points earned at UWF and in transferable courses from other institutions divided by the number of all UWF hours attempted (except those hours with grades of grades of CR, G, I, I*, P, S, TR, AW, W, WR, X, XX or *, and UWF hours repeated for which the grade forgiveness or term forgiveness policy was subsequently invoked) plus the number of semester hours transferable from other institutions.
 The resulting quotient is the overall cumulative GPA.

 Grade Point Averaging and Deficits

 The term average refers to the grade point average (GPA) for work completed in the current or most recent academic program attended at the University of West Florida.
-Grades received at other institutions are NOT averaged with grades received at the University of West Florida for the purpose of meeting the university/institutional cumulative GPA requirements.
+Grades received at other institutions are NOT averaged with grades received at the University of West Florida for the purpose of meeting the university/institutional GPA requirements.
 Other agencies and honorary societies will compute averages in accordance with their own standards and policies.

 Averages are determined by computing the ratio of grade points to semester credits attempted.
 For the grade point average computation formula, please refer to the example below.